 Yes!
 Botox is an effective treatment for bruxism that works by freezing the muscles responsible for the tension along the jaw.
 This freezing of the masseter muscle along the jaw prevents the tension in the facial muscles that is responsible for the pain and damage caused by bruxism.
 The effects of Botox treatment can last up to three months but the treatment can be repeated for continued relief from aches, pain, and damage along the jaw and teeth.

+Can Botox be used for jaw clenching?
 Does Botox help with jaw clenching?

 Can Botox help with teeth grinding?

 Yes!
-Chronic teeth grinding that occurs both during the day and night can wreak havoc on your oral health, leading to tooth damage, such as the wearing away of enamel, and gum sensitivity.
-When you have bruxism that manifests as incessant and involuntary grinding of the teeth, the first treatment that is suggested is typically a mouth guard.
-These night guards can be effective in preventing damage but they don’t address the hypertrophy of the masseter muscles itself.
+Chronic teeth grinding that occurs both during the day and night can wreak havoc on your oral health, leading to tooth damage, such as the wearing away of the enamel, and gum sensitivity.
+When you have bruxism that manifests as incessant and involuntary grinding of the teeth, the first treatment that is suggested is typically a mouthguard.
+These night guards can be effective in preventing damage but they don’t address the hypertrophy of the masseter muscles themselves.
 Further, if you suffer from excessive teeth grinding during the day, a mouth guard may not be the best option.
 If you are looking to improve your dentistry, Botox can be very effective in preventing teeth grinding, as the injection relaxes the muscles responsible for the jaw tension that leads to teeth grinding.

 What is temporomandibular joint syndrome?

 Temporomandibular joint syndrome, also known as TMJ syndrome, is a potential side effect of bruxism, which can lead to serious and painful disorders if not addressed.
-The temporomandibular joint connects your jawbone to your skull on each side of your head and acts like a hinge for your to speak and chew.
+The temporomandibular joint connects your jawbone to your skull on each side of your head and acts as a hinge for you to speak and chew.
 Chronic jaw clenching can lead to TMJ syndrome, which is characterized by symptoms such as joint and jaw pain or tenderness, earaches or aches around your ear, trouble with chewing, lockjaw, and/or scraping and clicking when you open your jaw.
 Left unchecked, TMJ syndrome can lead to TMJ disorder (also known as TMD), which is when the temporomandibular joint is damaged or the disk is moved out of place.
 This can not only disrupt your usual ability to eat and speak but is also extremely painful.
 Chronic jaw clenching and/or teeth grinding is a major risk factor for developing TMJ disorders.